2024 Jon DeBerti Memorial Internship

 KECA/Seneca Resources Company LLC Scholarships

 Environmental Education Scholarships provided in partnership by the Keystone Elk Country Alliance and Seneca Resources Company, LLC.

-Students who reside in Pennsylvania who are currently in their senior year of high school will have the opportunity to earn one of two $1,000 scholarships provided by the Keystone Elk Country Alliance and Seneca Resources Company, LLC.
+Students who reside in Pennsylvania who are currently in their senior year of high school will have the opportunity to earn one of three $1,000 scholarships provided by the Keystone Elk Country Alliance and Seneca Resources Company, LLC.
 The amount of $1,000 is awarded once to the scholarship recipients.
 In order to be eligible for these educational scholarships, students must be accepted to attend a college or secondary vocational/trade school.
 They must also be majoring in or pursuing a career in an environmental field. (including but not limited to: Environmental Science, Biology, Chemistry, Geography, Geology, Earth Science, Education, Environmental Engineering, Forestry, Botany, Wildlife and Fisheries Science, Sustainability, Parks and Recreation)

 Applicants are required to submit a portfolio that includes: